Get help and support

 Avoid high-risk situations

-High-risk situations like use of credit cards, taking out loans, carrying large amounts of money with you, using gaming venues for socialising or gambling as a reaction to emotions will weaken your resolve to control or stop your gambling.
+High-risk situations like use of credit cards, taking out loans, carrying large amounts of money with you, socialising in gaming venues or gambling as a reaction to emotions will make it difficult to control or stop your gambling.

 Talk about it